mui/material-ui/docs/pages/blog/mui-x-v6.md

    The MUI X codebase is very dynamic, and the constant development of new features often requires more breaking changes.
 With a yearly release, we aim to deliver those in smaller, more digestible sizes, in a time window that you can rely on to make your plans and prepare for updates.

-2. We aim to support not only Material UI but also Joy UI, and in the future, as well as MUI Base.
+2. We aim to support not only Material UI but also Joy UI, and in the future, MUI Base.

 ## Feedback